 - Wrongful death

 - At an intersection with pedestrian control signals, the operator of any vehicle must yield the right of way to a pedestrian crossing the road when the signal indicates “Walk”.
-The pedestrian loses the right of way when the signal says “Don’t Walk”.
-N.C.
-Gen. Stat. § 20-172.
+The pedestrian loses the right of way when the signal says “Don’t Walk.”

-Additionally, drivers should always double check for pedestrians whenever turning across a sidewalk.
-Vehicles pulling into or out of a parking lot or even backing out of a driveway can be serious hazards to pedestrians when drivers neglect checking to ensure their way is clear.
-When motorists ignore these rules, pedestrians may sustain serious personal injuries when crossing the road.
+Drivers should always double-check for pedestrians whenever turning across a sidewalk.
+Vehicles pulling into or out of a parking lot or even backing out of a driveway can be serious hazards to pedestrians.

-Do Pedestrians Always Have the Right of Way on the Road?
+Do Pedestrians Always Have the Right of Way in North Carolina?